Breadcrumb

 Mass Care Shelters - Evacuation Centers

-You've evacuated due to evacuation orders and/or the impact of a catastrophe; where to you and you family go now.
-These types of Shelters provide life sustaining services to disaster survivors.
-Even though mass care shelters often provide water,food, medicine and basic sanitary facilities, you should plan to take your emergency supply kit with you so you will have the supplies you need.
+You've evacuated due to evacuation orders and/or the impact of a catastrophe; where do you and you family go now.
+These types of shelters provide life sustaining services to disaster survivors.
+Even though mass care shelters often provide water, food, medicine and basic sanitary facilities, you should plan to take your emergency supply kit with you so you will have the supplies you need.
 Mass care sheltering can involve living with many people in a confined space, which can be difficult and unpleasant.
 Be prepared to take cleaning items with you like, soap, hand sanitizer, disinfecting wipes or general household cleaning supplies to disinfect surfaces.
 All shelters accept service animals, but many public shelters and hotels do not allow pets inside.
 Know a safe place where you can take your pets before disasters and emergencies happen.

 The following counties offer evacuation centers to provide temporary emergency housing: